jabney/swiftSet/README.md

 This information is sufficient to perform all five included set operations, although the `equals` operation is calculated differently than the other four. `Set` operations abstract the concept of an _evaluator_, which is called as the process iterates over the items in the histogram and builds the output based on whether the evaluator returns true or false.

+Here's a snipet that shows the `difference` operation from `Set` calling into the process method, which iterates over the merged histogram and calls back to the evaluator to determine if an item passed the test.

 ```javascript
 // The inner loop of Set's process method, which calls the evaluator.
 a.merge(b);